Extract Vowels and Consonants Separately in Google Sheets

 Extracting Consonants from a Text String in Google Sheets

 The formula to extract consonants is almost the same as the formula for extracting vowels.
-You just need to remove the caret sign ^ (negate) in the formula.
+In the above example, we specified the character class for vowels.
+Here, instead, we will specify the consonants.

-Here also I have two separate formulas for lower and uppercase letters.
+Here, I have two separate formulas for lowercase and uppercase letters.

-This is the recommended formula for removing vowels from a string and subsequently extract the consonants.
+• Lower/Upper/Proper Case Consonants: This is the recommended formula for removing vowels from a string and extracting the consonants.

-Make a Regex Formula Case Insensitive Using The Lower Function
+Additional Tip: Make a Regex Formula Case-Insensitive Using the LOWER Function

-You can use the functions LOWER/UPPER to make a REGEX formula case insensitive.
-As an example, I am extracting vowels using this method.
+You can use the LOWER or UPPER functions to make a REGEX formula case-insensitive.
+For example, here’s how you can extract vowels using this method:

 =REGEXREPLACE(LOWER(A1),"[^aeiou]", "")

-Just wrap the cell reference with the LOWER function.
-Now see the formula that extracts consonants.
-It’s also similar in use.
+Simply wrap the cell reference with the LOWER function.

-You can go to my Google Sheets function guide to pick the REGEX functions to learn.
+You can visit my Google Sheets function guide to explore more REGEX functions.

 Prashanth KV